LiuYuancheng/DJI_Tello_Ctrl/README.md

 Before we introduce the attack technology background knowledge, we need to introduce the plant form we build for our attack case, the DJI Tello Drone Terrain Matching system.

 To change a normal unprogrammable drone to be a "smart" drone.
-We installed four HC-SR04 Ultrasonic Sensors under the DJI Tello Drone (as shown below), then we use a ESP8266 Arduino's GPIO pin (`GPIO5-D1`, `GPIO4-D2`, `GPIO0-D3` and `GPIO2-D4`) to connect to the sensor's data positive (+) pin and connect all the sensor data negative/basic (-) pin to `GPIO16-D0`.
+We installed four HC-SR04 Ultrasonic Sensors under the DJI Tello Drone (as shown below), then we use a ESP8266 Arduino's GPIO pin (`GPIO5-D1`, `GPIO4-D2`, `GPIO0-D3` and `GPIO2-D4`) to connect to the sensor's data positive (+) pin.
 Then the contour map generation code running on  Arduino will read the distance data and average the data to get a stable 4 points drone bottom area contour map every 0.5 second.

 ![](doc/img/droneConnectrion.png)